newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

   batch:
     timeout: 5s
 ```
-> The batch can be configured by both size and time, in this case we simply set to 5 seconds, which is enough time for all 5 log lines to be batched and sent together.
+> The batch can be configured by both size and time, in this case we simply set to 5 seconds, which is enough time (usually) for all 5 log lines to be batched and sent together.
+The default is 200ms.

 3. Add the batch processor reference to the list of `processors:` for the logs pipeline:
 ```